TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="ec2moreoption"></a>
 #### More Options

 For a complete list of options provided by the script, run `./snappy-ec2`.
-The options are also provided below for quick reference.
+The options are also provided in the following list for quick reference:

 ```pre